Dr. Mei Hong

 2010 Fellow of the American Association for the Advancement of Science

-2007 The first John D. Corbett Professorship
+2007 John D. Corbett Professorship

 2007 Mid-Career Research Award, ISU